Professor Hamilton

-Professor Emil Hamilton is a fictional comic book character appearing in books published by DC Comics, usually as a supporting character in stories featuring Superman.
+Professor Emil Hamilton is a character appearing in American comic books published by DC Comics, usually as a supporting character in stories featuring Superman.

 The character was portrayed by Richard Schiff in Man of Steel.
 Additionally, Victor Brandt and Robert Foxworth voice Hamilton in the DC Animated Universe (DCAU) series Superman: The Animated Series and Justice League Unlimited.
-In the DCAU, Hamilton is portrayed as an initially benevolent figure who later joins Project Cadmus out of a belief that Superman is dangerous.

 Publication history

 Created by writer Marv Wolfman and artist Jerry Ordway, Professor Emil Hamilton first appeared in The Adventures of Superman #424 (January 1987).
 His depictions in various incarnations range from that of a trusted ally to Superman and his colleagues to one who is cautious and mistrustful of Superman and his power, to an unambiguous villain.
 The character was named after Edmond Hamilton, who wrote stories about Superman and other characters from the 1940s to the 1960s.